reheatvet/notes/content/⭐ Getting Started with dApps.md

 The DAO promotes community interaction by voting on your favorite dAPP every single round.
 Vedelegate has solved the manual voting process by automating it.
 Deposit your B3TR or VOT3 tokens to your staking wallet with them, enable auto deposits, set your vote preference and get rewarded every new round!

 They charge a 10% fee but reward you with a bonus every week, offsetting (even increasing) the fee.
-If you have a GM NFT of a higher level, you can even use that with them to entirely remove the fee!
+If you have a GM NFT[^1]  of a higher level, you can even use that with them to entirely remove the fee!

-You can also deposit funds in their VeB3tr pool and take advantage of their Venus GM NFT but your vote will count for A LOT less because you're voting from their wallet.
+You can also deposit funds in their VeB3tr pool and take advantage of their higher level GM NFT but your vote will count for A LOT less because you're voting from their wallet.
 Remember to also vote manually or with the normal VeDelegate staking wallet to Support channels your favorite dApp!

-Support channels: Discord
+**Support channels: Discord**

 #vedelegate
 ___